Permify/permify/docs/docs/api-overview/data/write-data.md

   if err := tx.Create(docs).Error; err != nil {
      tx.Rollback()
-     // if transaction fails, then delete malformed relation tuple permify.DeleteRelationships(...)
+     // if transaction fails, then delete malformed relation tuple permify.DeleteData(...)
      return err
   }

-  // if transaction successful, write relation tuple to Permify permify.WriteRelationships(...)
+  // if transaction successful, write relation tuple to Permify permify.WriteData(...)

   return tx.Commit().Error
 }
 ```
 The key point to take way from above approach is if the transaction fails for any reason, the relation will also be deleted from Permify to provide maximum consistency.

-### Relationships that not stored in application database
+### Data that not stored in application database

-Although ownership generally stored in application databases, there are some relations that not needed to be stored in your actual database.
+Although ownership generally stored in application databases, there are some data that not needed to be stored in your actual database.
 Such as defining organizational roles, group members, project editors etc.

 For example, you can model a simple project management authorization in Permify as follows,